 Seoraksan is one of the highest mountains in the Taebaek mountain range in the Gangwon Province in eastern South Korea.
 It is located in a national park near the city of Sokcho.
-Seoraksan is the third highest mountain in South Korea, attracting visitors from all over the world to see the beautiful red autumn leaves.
-The most visited part of the mountain is the main entrance valley to the National Park, a fifteen minute drive from Sokcho fishing village.
-The valley runs west to east with a paved road leading up to the park’s entrance gate.
-This valley contains many beautiful sites and is well worth a day visit.
 In August 1983, Seoraksan was listed as a UNESCO biosphere reserve and the 171st National Park in 1965.
 Seoraksan offers its visitors hiking trails, natural preservation areas, gardens, waterfalls, parks and camping grounds to enjoy at their leisure.

 Atomic Bomb Dome is the remains of the former Prefectural Industrial Promotion Hall.
-This building promotes Hiroshima’s local industries and has become a significant reminder of Hiroshima’s past history and a memorial to all the people who were killed in the atomic bombings.
-During the nuclear bomb explosions the Atomic Bomb Dome was one of the few buildings that still remains standing today.
+During the nuclear bomb explosions this was one of the few buildings that still remains standing today.
 Listed as a UNESCO World Heritage Site, the A-Bomb Dome is a tangible link to Hiroshima’s history and a reminder of the fight to get rid of war, nuclear weapons and bringing peace to the world.

 Todaiji (The Great Eastern Temple) was built in the beginning of the 8th century by the order of Emperor Shomu who tried to spread Buddhism throughout Japan.
 Inside Todaiji temple you will be able to view the largest bronze statue of the Buddha in the world with it being placed at the centre of the temple.
 You will also be able to see a range of Buddhist iconic features and if you are game enough you can try to sneak your way through one of the pillars of the temple.
 This massive wooden structure is Nara’s most popular tourist attractions.

 Mount Fuji (Fuji san) is located in Chubu region about 2 or 3 hours away from Tokyo.
 Mount Fuji is the highest mountain in Japan and is covered in snow about 5 months of the year.
-In the Mount Fuji region there are 25 locations that have been recognized as UNESCO world heritage sites and has ‘inspired artists and poets and been the object of pilgrimage for centuries’.
-Mount Fuji has been the subject of Japanese art, literature and poems throughout the Edo period.
-One of the most famous artists Hokusai produced a wide range of ukiyo-e paintings featuring Mount Fuji.
-It is definitely a jaw dropping and picturesque place that you should visit on your travels in Japan.
+25 locations have been recognized as UNESCO World Heritage sites and have inspired artists and poets over centuries.

 JNTO is a government body whose aim is to promote Japan internationally as both a leisure and business travel destination.
 Consisting of offices around the world, JNTO is the ultimate resource for travel-related information on Japan.
 Click below to learn more: